uma-sethuraman/burnin-up-website/README.md

 Website: https://burninup.me

-Completion Times for Each Project Phase:
+Completion Times for Each Phase of the Project:
 - Phase 1:
     - Estimated completion time for each member:
         - Caitlin L - 10 hours